atesgoral/ates.dev/src/posts/2025-01-12-accurate-benchmarking/index.md

 const elapsed2 = benchmarkTotal(method2, 1_000_000);
 ```

-This is good enough, when our purpose is to compare `method1` against `method2`,
+This approach is sufficient for qualitatively comparing `method1` and `method2`
-to qualitatively see which one is faster.
+to see which one is faster.

 * `method1` is faster than `method2` if `elapsed1` < `elapsed2`
 * `method1` is slower than `method2` if `elapsed1` > `elapsed2`